How to make an iframe to never collapse?

 I failed to diagnose what causes the contact form to seldom collapse and require the user to vertically scroll down, so I seek an opinion about what may cause it.

-I believe that the JavaScript approach I took to ensure that the form would always be “uncollapsed” or “fully stretched” (for lack of better terms) is just wrong.
+I believe that the JavaScript approach I took to ensure that the form would always be uncollapsed (for lack of a better term) is just wrong.